Quoblix/Volumen-Operis/README.md

 # Volumen-Operis
-*(Scroll of Labor)*

-A collection of Foundry VTT macros and roll tables that support them.
+A collection of Foundry VTT macros and the roll tables that support them.
 Here are the list of macros.

 ### Randomize Monster HP
 Updates selected tokens to have a random min/max value for their HP based on their Hit Point Formula.
 If no formula is stored with the token, then no update to HP is made.